 Where tax losses can be relieved only by carry-forward against taxable profits of future periods, a deductible temporary difference arises.
-Those losses carried forward are offset against deferred tax liabilities carried in the balance sheet.
+Those losses carried forward are offset against deferred tax liabilities carried in the statement of financial position.

-p) Income taxes (continued)

-ii) Deferred income tax
+- p) Income taxes (continued) - ii) Deferred income taxes

-Deferred income tax is provided in full, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
-Deferred income tax is determined using tax rates and laws that have been enacted or substantively enacted at the reporting date and are expected to apply when the related deferred income tax asset or liability is realized or settled.
+Deferred income taxes are provided in full, using the liability method, on temporary differences arising between the tax basis of assets and liabilities and their carrying amounts in the financial statements.
+Deferred income taxes are determined using tax rates and laws that have been enacted or substantively enacted at the reporting date and are expected to apply when the related deferred income tax asset or liability is realized or settled.
 The principal temporary differences arise from depreciation of property and equipment, investments and allowances for impaired loans.
 Deferred tax assets are recognized when it is probable that future taxable profit will be available against which these temporary differences can be utilized.